timescale/docs.timescale.com-content/introduction/architecture.md

 ## Distributed Hypertables [](distributed-hypertables)

->:WARNING: Distributed hypertables are currently in BETA.
+>:WARNING: Distributed hypertables and [multi-node capabilities][multi-node-basic] are currently in BETA.
 This feature is not meant for production use.
-For more information, please [contact us][contact] or join the #multinode-beta channel in our [community Slack][slack].
+For more information, please [contact us][contact] or join the #multinode channel in our [community Slack][slack].

 TimescaleDB supports distributing hypertables across multiple nodes